Pak police lodge FIR against unknown suspects as death toll rises to 54 in suicide blast at JUI-F political convention | Law-Order

 Pakistan police on Monday lodged an FIR against unknown suspects on charges of terrorism and murder as they intensified efforts to hunt down the Islamic State militants behind a suicide bombing that killed at least 54 people at a political convention of a hardline Islamist party in the restive Khyber Pakhtunkhwa province.
 The attack took place on Sunday when more than 400 members of the conservative Jamiat Ulema Islam-Fazl (JUI-F) party, known for its links to hardline political Islam, had gathered for a meeting under a large tent in the town of Khar, which borders Afghanistan.

+Amaq also showed a picture of the attacker.
+Nashir News, the outfit's other news outlet, issued a message identifying the attacker as Abdullah Muhajir.

-Police also said that an initial probe has suggested that the ISIS was behind the suicide attack.
+This is the first-ever major suicide attack claimed by the group in Bajaur.
+Police also said that an initial probe has suggested that ISIS was behind the suicide attack.
 The local branch of ISIS has previously targeted JUI-F party leaders as they consider them apostates.

 The JUI-F is a party that is part of the coalition government led by the Pakistan Muslim League-Nawaz (PML-N).
 The major terror attack occurred as Pakistani political parties are beginning campaign preparations ahead of elections in the coming months.